DanielFaulkner/BioNanoAnalyst/README.md

 1. There are at least 2 CPUs in your machine

-2. For Linux or macOS operating system, a Python (version:2.7.xx) and corresponding packages are required (see details below)
+2. For Linux or macOS operating system, Python (version: 3.x.x) and corresponding packages are required (see details below)

 #Python Installation